Palantir: 2003–2008: Founding and early years

 Palantir was founded in 2003.
-Thiel named the startup after the "seeing stone" in Tolkien's legendarium.
-Likewise, Palantir's office locations have names from Tolkien: The Shire (Palo Alto, California), Rivendell (McLean, Virginia), and Minas Tirith (Washington, D.C.).
+Thiel named the startup after the "seeing stone" in J. R. R. Tolkien's legendarium.
+Likewise, Palantir's office locations have names from Tolkien: The Shire (Palo Alto, California), Rivendell (McLean, Virginia), and Grey Havens (London, U.K.).
 In 2013, Thiel said Palantir was a "mission-oriented company" that could apply software similar to PayPal's fraud recognition systems to "reduce terrorism while preserving civil liberties".
-Asked what the secret of its success was, Karp said that he and Thiel pursued a "classic German approach" when founding the company, influenced by the idea of overcoming opposites via the Hegelian dialectic.

 In 2004, Thiel bankrolled the creation of a prototype by PayPal engineer Nathan Gettings and Stanford University students Joe Lonsdale and Stephen Cohen.
-The same year, Thiel hired Alex Karp, a former colleague of his from Stanford Law School, as chief executive officer.
+The same year, he hired Alex Karp, a former colleague of his from Stanford Law School, as chief executive officer.